Skip to main content

 Endpoints are just a set of operations that you want to perform against your server.
 You define them as an object using the builder syntax.
 There are two basic endpoint types: query and mutation.

-See Anatomy of an endpoint for details on individual properties.
+See Endpoint Definition Parameters for details on individual properties.

 Query endpoint definition